-Description: Several enhancements have been implemented for text BLOBs:
+Description: In Firebird 2.0, several enhancements have been implemented for text BLOBs:

-- DML COLLATE clauses are now supported. - Equality comparisons can be performed on the full BLOB contents. - Character set conversions are possible when assigning a BLOB to a BLOB or a string to a BLOB.
+- DML COLLATE clauses are now supported. - Equality comparisons can be performed on the full BLOB contents.

+• Character set conversions are possible when assigning a BLOB to a BLOB or a string to a BLOB.
 When defining binary BLOBs, the mnemonic binary can now be used instead of the integer 0.

 '''

 select NameBlob from MyTable

 where NameBlob collate pt_br = 'João'

 create table MyPictures (

 id int not null primary key,

 title varchar(40),

 description varchar(200),

 picture blob sub_type binary

 )

 '''